LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/exercises.rst

 -------------

 #.
 Update your solution from the *List Practice* section to use the
-   string from the *Array Practice* section.
+   string from the *String Practice* section.
 Search "C# convert string to list" online to see how to split a string into the more flexible ``List`` collection.